Chris J. Rhoads

 Chief Technology Officer

-Millstar is a Business to Business E‑commerce software development company that specializes in medium to large manufacturers and distributors of equipment and supplies.
-Brought in to stabilize/build a technology team, establish controls, and implement a new direction for the company.
+Millstar was a Business to Business E‑commerce software development company that specialized in medium to large manufacturers and distributors of equipment and supplies.
+I was brought in to stabilize/build a technology team, establish controls, and implement a new direction for the company.

 As part of the senior management team, introduced a new business model - publishing software.
 We developed an easy-to-implement-fully-featured e-commerce software with the ability to print personalized catalog of items in full color.
 The change improved gross margin and increased employee motivation.
 Among our successes: